scopely/GA-iOS-SDK/README.md

 	![SystemConfiguration.framework](https://github.com/GameAnalytics/GA-iOS-SDK/raw/master/Screenshots/systemconfig.png)

 	This is required for Reachability to manage network operations efficiently.

+	Find the `AdSupport.framework` in the list and click Add.

+	`AdSupport.framework` also should be listed under the "Link Binary With Libraries" group.

+	This is required to get advertising Identifier on iOS6+.

 5. Select your project, target and choose "Build Settings" tab.
 	Under "Linking" group click on "Other Linker Flags" and add `-ObjC` flag.